 All webinars are taught by ACHP staff instructors with practical experience in Section 106 review and in developing program improvements.

 Learn more about Section 106 on your schedule and your budget with the ACHP's distance learning options, including live webinars and online, on-demand e-learning courses.

-Tailored Section 106 Training
+By-Request and Tailored Section 106 Training

 The ACHP offers two approaches to meet the Section 106 training needs of federal, state, tribal, and local agencies and other organizations:

 By-request courses: Any of the ACHP's classroom courses can be scheduled at a location and time convenient to the course sponsor.
 Course content, materials, and classroom experience are the same as our open-enrollment courses with the ease of using your facility.
 By-request courses offer cost savings for larger groups (20 or more) and can avoid or reduce travel expenditures.
 Webinars can also be scheduled by request at a cost savings for 15 or more log-ins.

 Tailored courses: The ACHP staff develops classroom training ranging from a half day to multiple days based on an organization’s individual needs.
 We can also develop webinars or e-Learning products by request.
 Content, exercises, reference materials, and delivery methods can be designed to meet specific goals the organization has for improving federal historic preservation review and compliance programs.

 E-mail us at email@example.com to request our assistance in meeting your Section 106 training needs and objectives.